Voluntary return

 If you can finance your departure yourself or in case you have already received aid within the REAG/GARP programme once, you will not be able to apply again.
 However, the IOM may be able to help you with travel expenses through the Special Migrants Assistance Programme (SMAP) by providing you and one of your companions with discounted airline tickets.
 Besides, migrant workers, students and other migrants can also benefit from the SMAP.
 Flight costs should be covered before departure by the individual or by another body, such as the Social Welfare Office or a charity.
 In some cases, the Social Welfare Office also assists you with your onward journey to a third country that is ready to allow your resettlement.

-Am I going to receive supported after my return?
+Am I going to receive aid after my return?

 Depending on the country you want to return to, there are different reintegration programmes to support your new start in your country of origin.
 You can get support for labour market integration, further training or receive payments in kind.
 On returningfromgermany.de, you can see whether there are reintegration programmes available in your country of origin.

 The Federal Government also supports various IOM activities which are facilitating reintegration, for example in Afghanistan and Iraq.
 The IOM is also implementing multiple reintegration projects under the joint EU-IOM Initiative for the Protection and Reintegration of Migrants in 26 countries, namely for returnees in the Sahel and Lake Chad, North Africa and the Horn of Africa.
-For more information, find a counselling centre nearby at www.returningfromgermany.de.
+For more information, you can seek advice at a counselling centre.

 Where can I find more information?